AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Signed Cert for SAML Authentication** improves security of User VPN SAML authentication when it authenticates with the IDPs by provides a signed cert.
 - **Dashboard to Display user speed** allows you to access individual User VPN client performance.
 To view the client VPN speed, go to Dashboard, scroll down to the Use VPN section to view.
-- **Attach a user to profile** provides the new capability to attach a VPN user to a given profile.
+- **Terraform for Attaching a user to profile** allows you to update the user profile in modular fashion.

 4. Site2Cloud
 ---------------